Vintage Thrift: Easy Tissue Decoupage Glass Plates

 Looking for a thoughtful and creative Mother’s Day gift that Mom will cherish?
 Look no further than a decoupage glass plate!
-This easy and budget-friendly DIY project lets you transform plain glass plates into stunning decorative pieces that hold a special meaning.
+This easy and budget-friendly DIY project lets you transform plain glass plates into stunning decorative pieces that hold special meaning.

 I’ll walk you through the entire process, from gathering supplies to decoupage technique, so you can create a one-of-a-kind gift that celebrates Mom and your treasured memories.